Today’s a special day.

 In all the things I’ve done in my life, starting a blog was by far one of the best.
-I gained confidence, became a professional copywriter, and made friends from all over the world.
+I gained confidence, became a professional copywriter and blogger, and made friends from all over the world.

 In celebration and to thank everyone supportive of me this past year, I wrote up this detailed guide on starting a blog for all the overthinkers out there.

 Starting a blog is scary and we all just want to do it right.

-Don’t worry, though.
-I got you, boo.
+No worries, though.
+I got you.
 I was in your place once and I took notes for this purpose!

 Disclaimer: This post contains affiliate links.
-If you sign up/purchase through my link, I make an itty-bitty commission, at no additional cost to you.
+If you sign up/purchase through my link, I make a commission, at no additional cost to you.
 This allows me to continue to do what I love while creating free and helpful content for you!
 You can read my full disclosure here.